UniLat3D/UniLat3D/README.md

 ## News
+- 2025.11.10 Release the mesh decoder checkpoints and its corresponding inference code.

 - 2025.11.3 Release the Encoder/ 3DGS decoder / Flow model checkpoints, inference code and huggingface live demo.
 The mesh decoder checkpoints would be released.